 Investors often wonder about the difference between strategic investment vs tactical investment strategies.

-Strategic investing is passive and based on a fixed asset allocation among different types of investments while tactical investing is active and invests in opportunities at any given time.
+Strategic investing is usually passive, or buy and hold, and follows a fixed asset allocation among different types of investments, while tactical investing makes investments in assets that appear to be better at any given time based on their return potential.

 What Is Strategic Investing?